feldera/feldera/docs/docs/what-is-dbsp.md

 DBSP does a minimal amount of work to update query results, rather than by fully recomputing them.
 This speeds up processing.

-For output, being incremental means that DBSP streams query results to output streams, in a similar way to how it accepts its input.
-When a query result changes, DBSP writes only the changes, also called an "update" or "delta", to the query's output stream.
+For output, being incremental means that DBSP outputs query results as sets of changes from previous output.
+This improves performance and reduces output size.

 ### Programs